NannanLi999/AIRR/README.md

 ## Train
 Run `train.py`.

-To train on CelebA-HQ, please clone [pSp](https://github.com/eladrich/pixel2style2pixel) repository at the current directory.
+To train on CelebA-HQ, please clone [pSp](https://github.com/eladrich/pixel2style2pixel) repository to the current directory.
 You also need to download their pretrained image decoder weights for ffhq.

 ## Test
 Run `test.py`.
 This should generate all test images with the specified attribute under `save_dir`.
 Please specify `save_dir`, the dataset and the attribute that you would like to manipulate in `test.py`.